mabirhire1/aws-kcvpc-setup/README.md

 1. Repeat the process with the following details:
    - Name: PrivateSubnet
    - IPv4 CIDR block: 10.0.2.0/24
-   - Availability Zone: eu-west-1a (same as PublicSubnet for simplicity)
+   - Availability Zone: us-east-1a (or eu-west-1a)

 ![Subnet Creation](Markdown/subnet_creation.png)